norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 What red flags?

 ### Dependency Management
 If you've been around the Python ecosystem for more than a minute, you know that dependencies are the Achilles' heel of the language.
 This is true for Python as a whole, but I have found this to be exponentially worse in the data sphere.
-When Software Engineering, Data Engineering and Data Science coalesce, you find deeply abstracted package dependencies with pins like `lib
+When Software Engineering, Data Engineering and Data Science coalesce, you find deeply abstracted package dependencies with pins like `Cython=>0.1`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIxMzQzNjYzOCwxMzgyMzYzMzRdfQ==
+eyJoaXN0b3J5IjpbNjE0MjU0Nzc4LDEyMTM0MzY2MzgsMTM4Mj
+M2MzM0XX0=
 -->